 A Norwegian archipelago between mainland Norway and the North Pole.
-One of the world's northernmost inhabited areas, it's known for its rugged, remote terrain of glaciers and frozen tundra sheltering polar bears, Svalbard reindeer and Arctic foxes.
+One of the world's northernmost inhabited areas, it's known for its rugged, remote terrain of glaciers and frozen tundra sheltering polar bears, Svalbard reindeer and arctic foxes.
 The northern lights are visible during winter, and summer brings the "midnight sun"-sunlight 24 hours a day.
 THE PLACE ON EARTH WHERE WE MOST RELIABLY FIND BEARS "You're hoping for a bear encounter, but nothing is guaranteed.
-Then to be face-to-face with it, having this intimacy with an animal that you've heard so much about it just felt deeply personal." - Guest, June 2017 We explore the Svalbard archipelago to observe one of the most magisterial sights on Earth: a polar bear, in its element, ranging over the pack ice, hunting for seals.
+Then to be face-to-face with it, having this intimacy with an animal that you've heard so much about-it just felt deeply personal." - Guest, June 2017 We explore the Svalbard archipelago to observe one of the most magisterial sights on Earth: a polar bear, in its element, ranging over the pack ice, hunting for seals.
 Our ace spotters will do whatever it takes-from manning the spotting scopes round the clock, to disturbing your sleep with a gentle 'bear alert'-to make sure you don't miss the thrill of seeing a lone male, or a mother with cubs, gaze up at you with curiosity and no fear at all.
-And, they will also skillfully guide your gaze to the walrus, reindeer, Arctic foxes, whales, gyrfalcons, and 60 species of birds that fill the sea, sky and land with exuberant life in our splendid season in the Arctic.
-Choose to focus on Svalbard, or add Norway's most gorgeous fjords on our Norway's Fjords & Arctic Svalbard expedition.
-Or range into more adventurous regions on our Svalbard, Iceland & Greenland's East Coast expedition.
-MAKING YOUR SVALBARD-NORWAY EXPERIENCE AS RICH AS POSSIBLE
+And, they will also skillfully guide your gaze to the walrus, reindeer, arctic foxes, whales, gyrfalcons, and 60 species of birds that fill the sea, sky and land with exuberant life in our splendid season in the Arctic.
+Choose to focus on Svalbard, or range into more adventurous regions on our Svalbard, Iceland & Greenland's East Coast expedition.

 "There are few places on Earth where Spring is more exuberant, and more fleeting, than here.
 We see all the species in the air, on land and sea, feeding on the abundance of the season." -Tom Ritchie, Naturalist Discover the region with a veteran expedition leader, an assistant expedition leader, and a team of naturalists well-versed in the region's flora and fauna.
 A National Geographic photographer, a Lindblad-National Geographic certified photo instructor, and a video chronicler aboard will ensure you go home with amazing shots, plus a DVD that captures the story of your voyage.
 And, a wellness specialist is aboard to enhance the tonic effects of exploring the Arctic.
 TRAVEL WITH NATIONAL GEOGRAPHIC PHOTOGRAPHERS The Arctic's nearly 24 hours of daylight, including a golden hour that lasts far longer, extraordinary wildlife and scenic subjects make for electrifying photos ops.
 Count on your National Geographic photographer to be right there with you, with inspiration and in-the-moment tips that can elevate your image-making and transform your storytelling.
-ERIKA LARSEN, Norway's Fjords & Arctic Svalbard: May 20, 2019 NICK COBBING, Land Of The Ice Bears: June 2 & 9, 2019; Svalbard, Iceland & Greenland's East Coast: June 30, 2019 MATTHIAS BREITER, Land Of The Ice Bears: June 16 & 23, 2019 NATIONAL GEOGRAPHIC
+NICK COBBING, Land Of The Ice Bears: June 2 & 9, 2019; Svalbard, Iceland & Greenland's East Coast: June 30, 2019 MATTHIAS BREITER, Land Of The Ice Bears: June 16 & 23, 2019

-From left: Erika Larsen, Nick Cobbing, Matthias Breiter.
+From left: Nick Cobbing, Matthias Breiter.

 JOIN OUR GLOBAL PERSPECTIVES GUEST SPEAKERS

 Share daily adventures, listen to presentations, and over dinner and drinks, enjoy the company of interesting individuals from the top tiers of science, exploration and journalism.
 See who's on your voyage on the following itinerary pages.
 And find more details at expeditions.com/perspectives.

 SEE MORE BEAUTY

 Norwegian Fjords Pre-Voyage Extension

-5 Days/5 Nights I From \$4,590\ The rich landscapes of southern Norway, including Sognefjord-the longest and deepest fjord in Norway, plus a tour aboard the legendary Flåm Rail-are the ideal additions to your adventures.
+5 Days/5 Nights | From \$4,590

+The rich landscapes of southern Norway, including Sognefjord-the longest and deepest fjord in Norway, plus a tour aboard the legendary Flåm Rail-are the ideal additions to your adventures.
 Thundering waterfalls and snowy peaks offer wonderful photo ops.
 Add it before Land of the Ice Bears and Svalbard, Iceland and Greenland's East Coast.